saravannann/saravannann/README.md

   <img src="https://komarev.com/ghpvc/?username=saravannann&style=flat-square" alt="Profile Views" />
 </p>

-👋 Hi, I'm **Saravanan Elumalai**, a dedicated **Staff Engineer at Walmart Global Tech**.
+👋 Hi, I'm **Saravanan Elumalai**, a dedicated **Principal Engineer at Walmart Global Tech**.
 With over 15 years of coding experience.
 I’m a passionate learner at heart, always eager to explore new technologies and find innovative ways to solve real-world problems. 🚀

 💻 I thrive in dynamic environments, where I can apply my skills to lead development teams, enhance systems, and improve business outcomes.
 I believe in leveraging the power of technology to create meaningful, user-centric solutions.
 From full-stack development to exploring the latest frameworks, I’m always diving into something new.